Twaddler01/vsim/README.md

 # Link
 https://twaddler01.github.io/vsim/vsim.html
 # Updates
+* (03-04-2024)
+Completed data.js (array variables) imports and added functions.js for function data.
+Worked on tooltip, design complete, but will add functionality to all resources soon, making it more dynanic.
 * (03-03-2024)
 Added tooltip and food.
 Working on consumption but got distracted on tooltip creation to show details of gain/loss of resources.
 Food will decrease with time from spoiling/consumption.
 Lots more work to do on it still.
 * (03-01-2024)